qfuggett/Job-Application-Tracker/README.md

 In a new terminal, `cd jobs-client` to enter the front-end and run `npm install`.

 ## Usage
+In the terminal for job-tracker, run `rails s` to start the backend server.
-Open a third terminal and run `npm start`, a new browser will automatically open with the page loaded.
+In the second terminal and run `npm start`, a new browser will automatically open with the page loaded.

 ## Contributing
 Bug reports and pull requests are welcome on Github at https://github.com/qfuggett/redux_project.git.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.